lisa-lumos/Snowflake/07b-storage-lifecyel-policies.md

 ## Billing
 Each time Snowflake runs a storage lifecycle policy, you incur serverless compute charges to identify and process rows that meet your defined conditions.

 ## Creating and managing policies
+To improve performance and ensure consistent policy execution, convert timestamps to dates in your policy expressions when you compare time values.

 ## Retrieving archived data